Berry College Fine Arts Department - Audition and Scholarship Information

 Scholarships in Theatre Arts are available for incoming students who intend to major or minor in Theatre at Berry.
 Scholarships are available to students with experience and demonstrated talent in acting, stage management, playwriting and design/technical activity.
 Actors need to prepare two contrasting monologues, approximately 60 seconds each in length (contrasting=classical/contemporary OR serious/comedic).

 Students who audition on campus are also invited to sing or dance (16-measure selection) in addition to the monologues if they so desire, but there is no obligation to do so.
 Designers/technicians should be prepared to share a portfolio with design renderings, technical drawings (ground plans/light plots/costume plots, etc.) as well as production photos.
 Stage managers should be prepared to share prompt scripts and playwrights should bring several writing samples.

-All students are advised to bring a head shot and current resume to the campus auditions.
-You will need to complete a Theatre Scholarship Audition Application and provide two letters of recommendation from teachers, directors, etc. who can speak to your qualifications and dedication to theatre.
-If you come to campus, we will also interview you and provide a tour of our facilities, an opportunity to sit in on a theatre class and a ticket for a production if applicable.
-Please note: The audition process for students in the 2013-14 entering class is now closed.
-More information, including an online application process, will be available later for students planning to enroll in Fall 2014.
+All students are advised to bring a head shot, current resume, and two letters of recommendation from teachers, directors, etc. who can speak to your qualifications and dedication to theatre.
+During your time on campus we will interview you and provide a tour of our facilities.
+We would love to offer you the opportunity to sit in on a theatre class and/or a ticket to a production if applicable.

 We also recruit at the Georgia Thespian Conference, the Alabama Thespian Conference, the Georgia Theatre Conference, the Southeastern Theatre Conference and by special arrangement for those unable to participate in any of the above opportunities.

-For additional information, please contact Mr. Richard Bristow by email at firstname.lastname@example.org.
+For additional information, please contact Mrs. Alice Bristow, Director of Theatre, at firstname.lastname@example.org